7 reasons we can't wait for Poldark Series 3

 By Pan Macmillan

-Poldark will return for a third series in 2017, covering books 5 and 6 of Winston Graham’s novels, The Black Moon and The Four Swans.
+Poldark series three is coming to BBC One in June 2017, covering books 5 and 6 of Winston Graham’s novels, The Black Moon and The Four Swans.
 Filming is set to begin as Series 2 airs this September.

 Poldark superfan and founder of Poldarked.com Evie Bowman tells us why Poldark is the best thing on TV since Downton Abbey.